What is the Wisconsin Server Minimum Wage?

 The regular minimum wage in Wisconsin for all types of employees follows the federal minimum wage guidelines that have been in their current form since 2008.

-Based on the tipped minimum wage laws, Wisconsin employers are required to pay their employees an hourly minimum cash wage with the addition of tip credits.
 What tipped credits allow employers to do is pay tipped employees less than the minimum wage so long as they can make up at least the difference via tips per hour during each working week.

 Tip credit not only allows server employees to be paid less than the minimum hourly wage, but it is also the same concept with bartenders, hotel workers, airport attendants, other workers in the hospitality industry, and most other roles where tips are the primary income for the employee.